48cfu/CarND-Behavioral-Cloning-P3/README.md

 To capture good driving behavior, I started with the initial provided data and added some recovering from the sides behavior.

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover if it find itself close to the borders.
+An example can be seen in the final video.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by using a generator to train the model.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by simulations and visible in the following figure

+![alt text][image1]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.